DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ## Press Key

-[Press Key](../../reference/test-api/testcontroller/presskey.md) action allows you to press a key or a combination of keys.
+[Press Key](../../reference/test-api/testcontroller/presskey.md) action allows you to press a key or key combination.

 **Example**